Gomani II: Resistance to Federation, arrest and death

 When the Federation was imposed in 1953, Gomani began to pursue resistance by ignoring official agricultural and conservation regulations.
 In response, the colonial government suspended and then withdrew its recognition as the paramount chief.
 In May 1953, the police tried to force Gomani out of the district but failed due to the thousands of people that had gathered at his house in Lizwe la Zulu (or Lizuli in short).

-In the midst of the chaos, Gomani and heir to his throne, Willard, together with Reverend Michael Scott, escaped into Mozambique where they hid near Villla Courtinho.
+In the midst of the chaos, Gomani and heir to his throne, Willard, together with Reverend Michael Scott, escaped into Mozambique where they hid near Villa Courtinho.
 Michael Scott was visiting the chief's court when this happened.
 They were arrested by Mozambican authorities and handed back to the authorities in Malawi.
 Scott was declared a prohibited immigrant and deported.

 His arrest was followed by a major disquiet throughout the colony.

 In June 1953, he was due to appear in the magistrate court in Zomba.
 He could not appear because he was sick, admitted at the Seventh Day Adventist hospital in Thyolo, southern Malawi.
 He died shortly, and was buried at Lizulu.
 His funeral was attended by thousands of people including the leading nationalists of the day.

 He was succeeded by his son Willard, who became Gomani III.